gradle/gradle/subprojects/docs/src/design-docs/build-migration-verification.md

 ## Upgrading to a new Gradle version

-The user adds the 'migration' plugin to the build's root project.
+The user adds the `build-migration` plugin to the build's root project.

 The user issues a command like:

-    gradlew migrate -Dfrom=1.0 -Dto=1.1-rc-1
+    gradlew migrate-build -Dmigrate-from=1.0 -Dmigrate-to=1.1-rc-1

 If `from` is unspecified, the current Gradle version is used.